Community Recognition and Community Response, Chair – Marilyn Mele

 Information and Technology, Chair – Joy Levy

-Oversees the data and systems needed for the operations of the VIA.
+Oversees the information and systems needed for the operations of the VIA.

 Marketing Committee, Chair – Allyson Gilmore, Co-Chair- Carol Counihan